Absinthe (show): Reception

 In 2011, it was named "Best New Show" by Vegas Seven Magazine.
-Absinthe has been described as part of the burlesque revival in Las Vegas by USA Today.
-Northwest Indiana Times writer Philip Potempa acknowledge the "all-so-amazing" performers, comparing Melody Sweets to the character of the Green Fairy played by Kylie Minogue in the 2001 film Moulin Rouge!
-A contemporary circus, the show is described by Stage and Cinema as a "cross between terrific variety acts and a stag party."
+Northwest Indiana Times writer Philip Potempa acknowledges the "all-so-amazing" performers, comparing Melody Sweets to the character of the Green Fairy played by Kylie Minogue in the 2001 film Moulin Rouge!
+Paul Carr of The Huffington Post proclaimed "If I could only see one show my entire life," he said, "I'd want it to be that."

 Celebrities who have attended performances of Absinthe include Gerard Butler, Daniel Radcliffe, Lacey Chabert, Kaley Cuoco, Channing Tatum, James Franco, Giada De Laurentiis, Neil Patrick Harris and Olivia Newton-John.